OSInside/kiwi/doc/source/working_with_kiwi/shell_scripts.rst

 Functions for Custom non-dracut Based Boot
 ''''''''''''''''''''''''''''''''''''''''''

-KIWI also provides the following functions (mostly for compatibility reasons) which can be used to customize the boot process when using the custom boot option (see :ref:`working-with-kiwi-customizing-the-boot-process`):
+{kiwi} also provides the following functions (mostly for compatibility reasons) which can be used to customize the boot process when using the custom boot option (see :ref:`working-with-kiwi-customizing-the-boot-process`):

 ``baseStripInitrd``
-  Removes various tools binaries and libraries which are not required to boot a SUSE system with KIWI.
+  Removes various tools binaries and libraries which are not required to boot a SUSE system with {kiwi}.
 This function is not required when using the dracut initrd system and is kept for compatibility reasons.